curability4apish/IsaacHash/README.md

 - Secure

-ISAAC cipher has very strong avalanche effects: every unknown tiny change of its initial state can cause unpredictable output, therefore it is resistant to brute force attack and pre-calculated attack, and hasn't be proven any vulnerabilities for more than 30 years. `IsaacHash` re-implements ISAAC.
+ISAAC cipher has very strong avalanche effects: every unknown tiny change of its initial state can cause unpredictable output, therefore it is resistant to brute force attack and pre-calculated attack, and hasn't be proven any vulnerabilities for more than 30 years. `IsaacHash` implements ISAAC.

 - Customizable